muddin1121/muddin1121/README.md

 -----

-I am a software engineer woth my Bachelors in Computer Science from CUNY Hunter College.
+I am a software engineer with my Bachelors in Computer Science from CUNY Hunter College.
 I love the aspect of coding and how just a bunch of 0's and 1's have created revolutionary technological advancements in the world.
 I am excited to see how far we can go in the world coding our way to a utopia! 🔭

 <!--